mspncp/gosu-wiki/To Do.md

   * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
   * Investigate Gosu bug: TextInput doesn't stop KbP/KbB from being sent to button\_down on Windows
   * Fix NSAutoreleaseNoPool leaks in Gosu
-## Gosu 0.9.x+
-  * Redesign (see forum) drawing interface
-  * Rewrite Gosu::Input with support for multiple gamepads and analog joysticks, serializable button IDs, …
-  * simplify Gosu's IO philosophy (C++)
-  * Make plans for an official Scene/State system
-  * Add QuickLook support to image loading on 10.5+ via QLThumbnailImageCreate :D
-  * How would a TexturePacker like thingie work for Gosu?
-  * If there ever is functionality to 'and' and 'or' Gosu::Button, how would one check in buttonDown?
 ## Gosu Touch
   * First: see if the zooming is still an issue at all!
 Then: See if [UIScreen scale] really gives us a hint about zooming on the iPad - and if so, tell the user to STOP IT man!
   * Compare with OolongEngine for audio issues